squarepupil/website-pages/src/pages/staff.md

 Our Staff
 ---

-!caroline-blue.jpg,, staff
+!caroline-blue.jpg,, staff tall

-Caroline Chavasse (cofounder & staff) is the mother of two children and was a Professor of Video Art at the Maryland Institute College of Art for 7 years.
+**Caroline Chavasse**  is the mother of two children and was a Professor of Video Art at the Maryland Institute College of Art for 7 years.
 She has presented master classes in Digital Video and Media Production at the Gilman School and has taught theatre workshops at University of Michigan,